Get a Job at Microsoft: Interview Process and Top Questions

 • One Microsoft.
 Actively seeking collaboration with others, looking for common ground across differences, contributing to and building on the success of others, and prioritizing the customer and team within their role.

 • Customer Obsession.
-The ability to understand customers' perspectives, show empathy for their experiences, and incorporate these insights into decisions and deliverables.
+Understanding customers' perspectives, showing empathy for their experiences, and incorporating these insights into decisions and deliverables.

 • Values.
-When we come together, we treat each other with respect, act with integrity, and hold each other accountable for our words and actions.
+When we come together, we treat each other respectfully, act with integrity, and hold each other accountable for our words and actions.

 • Manager Expectations.
 Our managers help bring our culture to life.
-As they model, coach, and care, they help reinforce our culture and create an environment where everyone can do their best work.
+By modeling, coaching, and caring, they reinforce our culture and create an environment where everyone can do their best work.

 Questions related to these pillars will appear throughout the interview process; try to emphasize them in each stage.